vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `max_rules_per_lb` - Applicable to azure platform only.
 Maximum number of rules per azure lb.
 Field introduced in 17.2.12, 18.1.2.
 * `max_scaleout_per_vs` - Maximum number of active service engines for the virtual service.
 Allowed values are 1-64.
 * `max_se` - Maximum number of services engines in this group.
 Allowed values are 0-1000.
+* `max_skb_frags` - Maximum of number of 4 kb pages allocated to the linux kernel gro subsystem for packet coalescing.
+This parameter is limited to supported kernels only.
+Requires se reboot.
+Allowed values are 1-17.
+Field introduced in 21.1.3.
 * `max_vs_per_se` - Maximum number of virtual services that can be placed on a single service engine.
 Allowed values are 1-1000.
 * `mem_reserve` - Boolean flag to set mem_reserve.
 * `memory_for_config_update` - Indicates the percent of memory reserved for config updates.
 Allowed values are 0-100.
 Field introduced in 18.1.2.
 Unit is percent.